 How to Make Stage Curtains

-Stage curtains add color, style and function to theaters large and small. ...
-Voluminous velour curtains that hang across the stage are...
+Stage curtains add color, style and function to theaters large and small.
+Typically, the curtains are hung on tracks to be opened...

 How to Use Curtains on a Stage

 Learn theatrical staging basics, like how to use curtains on stage and lighting tips, set building, and stage functions in this free...